-Entering Seminary Academic Buildings
+Entering University Academic Buildings

-For the safety and security of Hartford Seminary, its students, staff, and faculty, all four academic buildings are locked.
+For the safety and security of Hartford International University, its students, staff, and faculty, all four academic buildings are locked.
 All students have access to these buildings by using their ID cards to swipe in.
 Hours may change during the year, but generally allow access during the business day and evening class periods.

-After evening classes, please exit 77 Sherman Street via the doors to the left of the main entrance.
-At any other time, please exit all academic buildings by the door you use to enter the building.
+Please exit all academic buildings by the door you use to enter the building.
 All are encouraged to walk to their cars or dorms with others when leaving after dark.